arturochian/datascience-2015/lessons/01_intro_to_datascience/README.md

 ```
 $ subl
 ```
-and this should open up Sublime from the command line.
+and this will open up Sublime from the command line.
 ###

 ### Step 3: Create two folders under Development